casanova-lab/NHC/README.md

 - Determine the statistical significance of each gene cluster in patients versus controls by principle components (PC) adjusted cluster-level enrichment. *(this step will be skipped, if users choose to run our method for patient cohort only)*

-- Enrichement will be conducted on 1,720 pathways (187 KEGG pathways and 1,533 REACTOME pathways), collected from MSigDB database.
+- Enrichment will be conducted on 1,720 pathways (187 KEGG pathways and 1,533 REACTOME pathways), collected from MSigDB database.
 We use p-value 1e-5 as the significance cutoff for pathway enrichment, and assign the most-enriched pathway (the pathway with the lowest p-value) to surrogate the primary physiological nature of each gene cluster.

 ## Usage
 ### Dependency